ionic-team/ionic-framework/BREAKING.md

 Previously, the `selected` role was assigned only to the option matching the select's current value.
 Because the dismiss role mirrors the tapped button, this surfaced in just one case: re-selecting the already-selected option dismissed the action sheet with `role: "selected"` in `ionActionSheetDidDismiss`.
 Tapping any other option changed the value and dismissed with `role: ""`.
 Now that the role is no longer assigned, both cases dismiss with `role: undefined`.
 Apps that inspected this role to detect that a value was chosen, such as reading `role` from the underlying action sheet's `onDidDismiss` result, should listen for `ion-select`'s `ionChange` event instead, which emits the selected value when the selection changes.

-**Removal of `inner` CSS Part**
+**Internal DOM Structure Changes**

-Due to the structural changes required to support floating labels with slotted start and end content, the `inner` CSS part has been removed.
-This change has the potential to introduce breaking changes for developers who apply custom styling targeting the `::part(inner)` selector.
+The component's internal DOM structure has been restructured to support floating labels with slotted start and end content.
+Additionally, the structure of the component has been reorganized, with some elements now grouped differently than before.
+The `inner` wrapper element has been removed, and its content has been split across separate wrapper elements for the start slot, control, and end slot.
+This may introduce breaking changes for developers who rely on the component's internal DOM structure or apply custom styling to internal elements.

 Developers who previously styled `ion-select::part(inner)` should migrate to targeting the updated component structure using the following CSS parts instead:
 - `ion-select::part(start)` - Target the start slot wrapper